 If you choose the Freeform Snip, you can drag the mouse cursor on the screen any way you want, to take a screenshot with any shape and size.
 Here is an example:

 If you choose Window Snip, the app is going to dim the whole screen except the window you hover with your mouse cursor (or finger).
 Click or tap on the window you want to take the screenshot.

 If you choose the Fullscreen Snip, the app immediately takes a screenshot of your entire screen.
 Once you have taken a screenshot, the Snip & Sketch app opens and shows your newly created screenshot.
 Now you can use the app to edit the screenshot if you wish so.

 Read How to edit screenshots and images using Snip & Sketch, for more details on the apps image editing features.

 Do you like the way Snip & Sketch takes screenshots in Windows 10?

-The new Snip & Sketch app is better integrated with Windows 10 than the former Snipping Tool and should be easier to use.
+The new Snip & Sketch app is better integrated with Windows 10 than the former Snipping Tool and it is easier to use.
+You can rely on Snip & Sketch on all devices with Windows 10 October 2018 Update or later, and you can start using it right away without the need to purchase or install additional software.
 Do you like what it has to offer and the way it works?
 Do you believe it could be further improved?
 Tell us your opinion in the comments section below.